What is dutching and how does it work?

 The most simple dutches are on sports with two possible outcomes like darts and snooker.

 This is known as a 2-way dutch.

-Regardless of whether player A or player B wins, this dutch results in no profit as the two bets cancel each other out.
+Regardless of whether player A or player B wins, this dutch results in no profit.
+The two bets cancel each other out.

-You can also dutch football matches where there are three possible outcomes, as shown below.
+You can also dutch a sporting event where there are three possible outcomes.
+See the 3-way dutching explanation below.

 To find a risk-free dutch bet, the percentage odds of all possible outcomes must add up to less than 100.